kupehtci/DOCUMENTATION/GIT/GIT - Remove.md

 Can delete the git files from the repository but also from the *filesystem*.

-The deletion of the file from the file system can be made by other methodologies depending of the system, but deleting from the repository can be done with this command.
+The deletion of the file from the [[File System|file system]] can be made by other methodologies depending of the system, but deleting from the repository can be done with this command.

 ```bash
 git rm <filename> <options>